Goat Chops Ras el Hanout

 - Sear one side

-- Flip on side and allow to fat to render out before searing final side
+- Flip on the side and allow to fat to render out before searing final side

 - Spread Ras el Hanout herb mixture on top of the chop